-Laura Yuile is an artist from Glasgow and currently based in London.
-She creates installations of object and video based works that speak to multiple senses and are often activated by performance.
-Her work explores notions of the domestic and the urban through the intimate (or public) matters of family or living together; personal care and household maintenance; wellness and well-being; and the effects of globalization upon living space.
-Propelled by narrative, installations probe issues of social discomfort and our cultural obsession with cleanliness; the methods through which society sanitizes women; and our desire for quick-fix methods of self-help and self-care.
-Issues of domestic and urban space and infrastructure are explored through the body as a primary, sensual site.
+Laura Yuile is an artist from Glasgow, currently based in London.
+Her work is multidisciplinary, installation-based, and performative, exploring notions of the domestic and the urban through the intimate (or public) matters of living together; personal care and household maintenance; wellness and well-being; and the effects of globalization and technological development upon living space.
+Propelled by narrative, installations probe issues of social discomfort and our cultural obsession with cleanliness; the methods through which society sanitizes women; our desire for quick-fix methods of self-help and self-care; and the increasing invisibility of technological infrastructure in the urban and domestic landscape.

 Alongside gallery-based exhibitions and events, Laura has organised a number of projects that filter into the everyday, commercial spaces that her work is engaged with.
-These have included Comfort Zones - a series of symposia on the subject of comfort zones held in the showrooms of various IKEA stores through the UK and China; a bus tour to a landfill site for Global Shadow Local Mist; and Asset Arrest – a series of viewings of newly-developed luxury properties in London led by the artist in conversation with the estate agents.
+These have included Comfort Zones - a series of symposia on the subject of comfort zones held in the showrooms of various IKEA stores through the UK and China (2013-14), and a bus tour to a landfill site for Global Shadow Local Mist (2014).
+She is currently working on a podcast series - Global Blanding - that will launch in February 2019.